Documentation

 • Heartbeat: Write

-When retrieving a configuration from a URL, Telegraf only sends an Authorization when it detects the INFLUX_TOKEN environment variable.
-To authorize Telegraf to retrieve a configuration from Telegraf Controller, define the INFLUX_TOKEN environment variable:
+When retrieving a configuration from a URL, Telegraf only sends an Authorization header when it detects an authentication environment variable.
+To authorize Telegraf to retrieve a configuration from Telegraf Controller, define the TELEGRAF_CONTROLLER_TOKEN environment variable before starting Telegraf:

 YOUR_TC_API_TOKEN